-Our historical net tangible book deficit as of December 31, 2018 was \$19.9 million, or \$(199.43) per share of our common stock.
+Our historical net tangible book deficit as of December 31, 2018 was \$(19.9) million, or \$(3.61) per share of our common stock.
 Our historical net tangible book deficit represents our total tangible assets less total liabilities and preferred stock.
 Historical net tangible book deficit per share is our historical net tangible book deficit divided by the number of shares of our common stock outstanding as of December 31, 2018.

-Our pro forma net tangible book value as of December 31, 2018 was \$ million, or \$ per share of our common stock, based on the total number of shares of our common stock outstanding as of December 31, 2018.
-Pro forma net tangible book value per share represents our total tangible assets less our total liabilities, divided by the number of outstanding shares of common stock, after giving effect to (i) the issuance and sale of shares of Series B Preferred Stock and the receipt of net proceeds of approximately \$ million subsequent to December 31, 2018 and (ii) the conversion of all of the outstanding shares of our preferred stock into an aggregate of shares of common stock upon completion of this offering.
+Our proforma net tangible book value as of December 31, 2018 was \$18.6 million, or \$1.43 per share of our common stock, based on the total number of shares of our common stock outstanding as of December 31, 2018.
+Proforma net tangible book value per share represents our total tangible assets less our total liabilities, divided by the number of outstanding shares of common stock, after giving effect to (i) the issuance and sale of 442,925 shares of Series B Preferred Stock and the receipt of net proceeds of approximately \$3.1 million subsequent to December 31, 2018 and (ii) the conversion of all of the outstanding shares of our preferred stock into an aggregate of 7,538,671 shares of common stock upon completion of this offering.

-After giving effect to the sale of shares of common stock in this offering at an assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of December 31, 2018 would have been \$ million, or \$ per share.
-This represents an immediate increase in pro forma as adjusted net tangible book value of \$ per share to our existing stockholders and an immediate dilution of \$ per share to new investors participating in this offering.
+After giving effect to the sale of 4,000,000 shares of common stock in this offering at the initial public offering price of \$10.00 per share, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of December 31, 2018 would have been \$53.0 million, or \$3.11 per share.
+This represents an immediate increase in pro forma as adjusted net tangible book value of \$1.68 per share to our existing stockholders and an immediate dilution of \$6.89 per share to new investors participating in this offering.